Does Medicare Cover Mobility Scooters?

 If you have a Medicare Advantage (Medicare Part C) plan, it may also cover the cost of a scooter.
 This is because Medicare Advantage plans must provide the same level of coverage that's afforded under Medicare Parts A and B together.

+So when will Medicare pay for a mobility scooter?
 The short answer is that Medicare will pay for a mobility scooter if it is deemed medically necessary.
 You have to get prior authorization through the medical equipment provider before you can be provided with a scooter, though.

 Typically for prior authorization to be granted, you need: